sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(counts).toEqual({Kili: 2, Bilbo: 1, Frodo: 1}) -->

 What I don’t like about `reduce()` is that we need to return the accumulator every time.
 Unless the body of the `reduce()` is a single line, and we can use implicit return, the code looks too complex compared to the `forEach()` method.
-The difference is even more noticeable when compared to a `for of` loop:
+The difference is even more noticeable when compared to a `for…of` loop:

 ```js
 const friendNames = ['Kili', 'Bilbo', 'Frodo', 'Kili'];